DylanSp/massively-multiplayer-ttt/README.md

 This project is a tic-tac-toe game able to be played simultaneously by any number of connected players, all updating in real-time.
 It's a way for me to learn a bit about the Elixir/Phoenix/LiveView stack and the BEAM, as an alternative to SPA frontends and stateless application servers.

+## Caveats

+- While you can enter a username through the form on the left (which will show up in the user list for all users), this will be lost on refresh.
+- A single game state is shared between all users.

 ## Overall Architecture

 I initialized this project with `mix phx.new massively_multiplayer_ttt --live --no-ecto` to create a Phoenix LiveView app without a database backend.
 From there, as can be seen in my [`Application` module](lib/massively_multiplayer_ttt/application.ex), I have the following processes running under the root supervisor: